 Many educators who use Listenwise report that they love Weird News!
-These are less-than-30- second current event podcasts about unusual occurrences are published every Sunday.
+These are less-than-30-second current event podcasts about unusual current events that are published every Sunday.
 They include academic vocabulary words featured in the stories, which are incorporated into the accompanying comprehension and discussion questions.
 Teachers can focus on one or more of these featured words as appropriate for their particular students.
 This approach can work especially well for elementary students and English learners.

 Abby Osborn, a K-4 English Language Development (ELD) teacher at Tahoe Lake Elementary in Tahoe City, CA, spoke with us during our Teacher Talks webinar series last fall about the innovative ways she uses Listenwise to support her students’ listening and speaking skills.
 She frequently applies researched ELD strategies when teaching with Listenwise.
 When she searches for Listenwise stories to use in her classroom, she filters for elementary stories with low Lexile audio levels.
 Weird News stories fit these specifications.